Solutions Engineering

 The case for a structured presales workflow

 Without structure, presales become chaotic.
 Teams field one-off requests, build demos from scratch, and scramble to gather collateral.
-A well-designed presales workflow transforms this chaos into clarity.

 A good workflow includes: